muffinresearch/payment-icons/README.md

 If you want to remix these icons, have at it.
 If you have additional icons you want to be included then please follow the examples given and add your icon for each of the existing styles and make a pull request.

+## CLI

+Note: This CLI is only relevant for development or maintenance purposes.

+* `yarn build` - creates minified SVG.
+* `yarn publish` - builds the sprite and publishes it to github pages.

 ##  License